If you're looking for the best capture card to record your gameplay, we're here to help you with your search.

 For the gamers out there too, you'll also find some RGB lighting present that also doubles up as a handy status indicator.

 Best Capture Card Budget Choice - GENKI ShadowCast

 We think that a great choice for those looking for a compact capture card on a budget is the GENKI ShadowCast.

-It connects via a single HDMI port to a console of your choosing, which can then be connected up to your PC in order to set things up properly via USB-C. This offers a practical plug and play setup with minimal cables also ensuring things remain clutter-free.
+It connects via a single HDMI port to a console of your choosing, which can then be connected to your PC via USB-C. This offers a practical plug-and-play setup with minimal cables also ensuring things remain clutter-free.

-As your PC will treat the ShadowCast like a webcam, there's no drivers or additional software to install, and you're then free to utilise any capture software you wish, including the highly popular OBS.
+As your PC will treat the ShadowCast like a webcam, there are no drivers or additional software to install, and you're then free to utilise any capture software you wish, including the highly popular OBS.

 The maximum output resolution on offer is 1080p at 30fps which is fine for content creators just looking to get started and even for those who stream and film videos casually.

 Frequently Asked Questions About The Best Capture Cards